fbpx

 The savings with a house swap are also often spent locally, on entertainment, food, wine, and in local shops.
 In this way, you could say house swaps can help build local businesses.
 They can also protect heritage, with collaborative consumption extracting greater use from existing resources — in this case, houses.

-“This means less hotels, which reduces water wastage, energy usage and traffic congestion,” the site reads.
+“This means fewer hotels, which reduces water wastage, energy usage and traffic congestion,” the site reads.

 Fuad says his platform has seen homes all over Australia and the world listed, many stunning houses themselves, including houseboats and RVs, or in incredible locations.